Cómo reservar en el Pokémon Café (Osaka y Tokio): la guía completa de 2026

 How Tokyo releases worked, step by step

-Those dates were released together on 17 May 2026 and sell out within seconds.
+Those dates were released in two bulk waves (17 May and 7 June 2026) and sell out within seconds.
 Tell us your Tokyo date and our bot watches for cancellations around the clock and grabs the first opening the moment one frees up.
 We book Osaka (year-round) and Tokyo.

 The official cafe FAQ acknowledges this.
 The cafe does not run a queue and does not hold seats.
 Once a session is full, the only way back in is a cancellation that someone else releases later.